AlvinoNguyen/100-days-of-code/log.md

 **Today's Progress**: Started the recreation of my random quote machine using pure Javscript.

-**Thoughts**: I decided to compare pure Javascript and React when it comes to basic DOM manipulation.
-Since I've only completed one React project, I thought it would be a good idea to take that project and redo it in pure Javascript.
+**Thoughts**: I decided to compare pure JavaScript and React when it comes to basic DOM manipulation.
+Since I've only completed one React project, I thought it would be a good idea to take that project and redo it in pure JavaScript.
 It was super easy to recreate, since I had basically coded all the HTML and CSS beforehand in the React project.
-Manipulating the DOM in pure Javascript was also very straightforward, so I currently have almost all the same functionality as the React project.
+Manipulating the DOM in pure JavaScript was also very straightforward, so I currently have almost all the same functionality as the React project.
 It shouldn't take long to code in everything else.

 **Link to work**: [Random Quote Machine 2](https://github.com/AlvinoNguyen/Random-Quote-Machine-2)